UK Council for Psychotherapy

 Intimacy Avoidance In Relationships

 What Is Intimacy Counselling?
-Intimacy (into me you see) can be viewed as experiencing the open-hearted closeness, depth, of emotionally intimate connections, sharing our innermost experiences with others, feeling understood, known in the here and now.
+Intimacy (into me you see) can be viewed as experiencing the open-hearted closeness, depth, of emotionally intimate connections, sharing our innermost experiences with others, feeling understood, truly seen, known in the here and now.
 We may want to show and validate our tender loving emotions - express our love (see also Suffering & Love), create a deeper, emotional connection, emotional intimacy, which enhances trust and security in our relationship or marriage.
 The therapy can explore this and our relationship style further with us.
 Physical intimacy, e.g. touch, sexual intimacy is intrinsically linked to emotional intimacy.
 (See also Intimacy - Deepening Our Relationship)

 Intimacy In Its Wider Sense Alongside intimacy with a partner, we may want to develop intimacy with the whole of our life, with others, with our self, with our body, to spirituality if this is our choice.